svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 	/@system
 	/@memory

-[NOTE]
+> By default, the administrative URLs are disabled in all modes.
+You can enable each administrative URL by
-By default, the administrative URLs are disabled in all modes.
-You can enable each administrative URL by setting the appropriate configuration value in your application.yaml.
-See <<Configuration options>> for more information on this.
+> setting the appropriate configuration value in your application.yaml.
+See [Configuration options](#configuration-options) for more information on this.

 ## /@routes